-"Marked differences in mortality and clinical response to antiretroviral therapy could not be fully explained by delayed diagnosis of HIV infection or the onset delayed antiretroviral therapy, since the differences remained even after stringent tests to those who began treatment with CD4 > 350 cells / mm3 and without previous diagnosis of AIDS, "the authors commented.
-"The associations we found between education and clinical outcomes are probably mediated by material means and, of course, psychosocial pathways."
+"Significant differences in mortality and clinical response to antiretroviral therapy could not be fully explained by the delay in the diagnosis of HIV infection or the late start of antiretroviral therapy, since the differences persisted even after analyzes restricted to those starting CD4 treatment > 350 cells / mm3 and no previous diagnoses of AIDS, "the authors commented.
+"The associations we find between schooling and clinical outcomes are probably mediated by material means and, of course, psychosocial pathways."

-The researchers now wanted to see if the disparities in health outcomes for education persisted after the start of Antiretroviral Therapy.
+Researchers now wanted to see if disparities in health outcomes from education persisted after the start of antiretroviral therapy.

-Therefore, a study was designed to examine the differences by level of education in mortality and new aid after starting Antiretroviral therapy [HAART] and also viral suppression and changes in CD4 counts.
+Therefore, a study was designed to examine differences in educational level in mortality and new aids after initiation of antiretroviral therapy [ART] and also viral suppression and changes in CD4 counts.

-Data 15 cohort studies in eight states were available for analysis.
-Adult patients starting Antiretroviral Therapy for the first stage between 1996 and 2013 were eligible for inclusion.
-Schooling was standardized across the cohorts.
+Data from 15 cohort studies in eight countries were available for analysis.
+Adult patients starting antiretroviral therapy for the first stage between 1996 and 2013 were eligible for inclusion.
+Schooling was normalized across the cohorts.

 The main outcomes were:

 - Virological suppression - two successive measurements of viral load below 400 copies / ml.
-(Translator's Note: It was what you might check in 2013 - today there are tests commonly used in research, able to detect higher scores only five copies of HIV RNA)
+(Translator's note: this was what could be measured in 2013 - today there are tests, usually used in research, capable of detecting counts in excess of only five copies of HIV RNA)

 - Increased CD4 cell count during the first six years of Antiretroviral Therapy.

-The results were adjusted in order to assess differences such as gender, age at onset of Antiretroviral Therapy, season in which there was the beginning of Antiretroviral therapy early (before 2001, 2001-2004, 2005-2008, 2009-2013), through infection, Antiretroviral Therapy before making measurements of viral load and / or CD4 count; viral load measurement pre-antiretroviral therapy against AIDS and type of Antiretroviral Therapy.
+The results were adjusted in order to evaluate differences such as gender, age at the start of antiretroviral therapy, time at which antiretroviral therapy started (before 2001; 2001-2004; 2005-2008; 2009-2013); antiretroviral therapy before viral load measurement and / or CD4 count; measurement of pre-ART viral load against AIDS and type of antiretroviral therapy.

 A total of 24,069 people were eligible for inclusion.
-Overall, 9% had not completed primary education; 32% had only primary education; 44% had completed secondary education and 14% had a university or equivalent education.
+Overall, 9% had not completed primary schooling; 32% had only primary education; 44% had completed secondary education and 14% had a college education or equivalent.

-Individuals with an average level of education were more prominent in being male and belong to the contagion of group represented as MSM (Men who have sex with men – WARNING MARRIED WOMEN).
-A fifth of women were in lower education levels.
+Individuals with a high school level were more prominent in being male and belonging to the contagion group represented as MSM (Men who have sex with men – WARNING MARRIED WOMEN).
+One-fifth of the women were in levels of lower schooling.

 There was an association between education and mortality.
 During 132,507 person-years of analysis, 1081 people died.
-Mortality decreased with increasing educational level (p <0,001) and these differences persisted in models that previously adjusted for potential error factors.
-People with a university education had a lower risk of death than all other education groups.
-A similar pattern of mortality was found in an analysis controlling the timing of the initiation of antiretroviral therapy, the CD4 count, the beginning of the previous Antiretroviral Therapy AIDS and also the age at which treatment was initiated.
+Mortality decreased with increased educational level (p <0,001) and these differences persisted in models that previously adjusted for potential error factors.
+People with a college education had a lower risk of death than all other education groups.
+A similar mortality pattern was present in an analysis controlling the timing of initiation of antiretroviral therapy, CD4 count, onset of antiretroviral therapy prior to AIDS, and also age at the time treatment was initiated.

-A significant association was present also between the educational level, mortality and AIDS.
-More than 122,765 person-years, there was 2598 new clinical manifestations or deaths.
-Differences in the incidence of AIDS / death by level of education were even more marked than for death alone (p <0,001).
+A significant association was also present between educational level, mortality, and AIDS.
+More than 122,765 person-years, there were 2598 new clinical manifestations or deaths.
+Differences in the incidence of AIDS / death by level of education were even more pronounced than for death alone (p <0,001).

-One year after the start of HIV therapy, 77% of the patients achieved viral suppression.
-This was achieved by 67% of people with incomplete primary education, 85% of those with a primary education, 82% of individuals with secondary education and 87% of those who attended a university (p <0,001).
+One year after starting HIV therapy, 77% of patients had achieved viral suppression.
+This was achieved by 67% of people with incomplete elementary education, 85% of individuals with a primary education, 82% of individuals with upper secondary education and 87% of individuals attending a university (p <0,001).

-The differences in results between groups became less pronounced over time and no longer significant after ten years of therapy.
-After adjusting for possible error factors, those with incomplete primary education or primary school were likely to reach a lower virologic response of only twenty percent and seven percent, respectively, of the patients who participated in the college.
+Differences in outcomes between the groups became less pronounced over time and ceased to be significant after ten years of therapy.
+After adjusting for possible error factors, those with incomplete elementary education or primary education were likely to achieve a lower virological response of only twenty-seven percent, respectively, than patients who attended college.

-Returning to immunological results, the data showed that the higher the level of education attained, the more CD4 count at the start of ART.
-However, there was no evidence that the level of education was associated with recovery of CD4 count six months after initiation of therapy.
+Returning to the immunological results, the data showed that the higher the level of schooling reached, the higher the CD4 count at the beginning of ART.
+However, there was no evidence that level of schooling was associated with recovery of CD4 counts six months after initiation of therapy.

-Translated by Claudio Original Souza- in English Educational attainment associated with health outcomes after starting HIV therapy written by Michael Carter and originally published in AIDSMAP.COMin 11 2016 October.
-Reviewed by Mara Macedo.
+Translated by Claudio Original Souza- in English Educational attainment associated with health outcomes after starting HIV therapy written by Michael Carter and originally published in AIDSMAP.COM in 11 October 2016.
+Reviewed by Mara de Macedo.